tkerby/flipperzero-firmware-wPlugins/README.md

 :black_square_button: Add an About popup to the main menu, introducing the app

-:black_square_button: Create custom app icon
+:white_check_mark: Create custom app icon

 ### Features to consider:
 * Send Fire String using Bluetooth HID